vpkgg/R6-offsets/README.md

 Bio of game from the developer.
 Tom Clancy's Rainbow Six Siege is a tactical shooter created by by Ubisoft.
 It was released for Microsoft Windows, PlayStation 4, and Xbox One on December 1, 2015.
 The game innovates with environmental destruction and player cooperation.
 Each player assumes control of an attacker or a defender in different gameplay modes such as hostage rescue, bomb defusal and taking control of objectives.
 The title has no campaign but features a series of short, offline missions called, "situations" that can be played solo.
 These missions have a loose narrative, focusing on recruits going through training to prepare them for future encounters with the "White Masks", a terrorist group that threatens the safety of the world.

-# The battleeye anti-cheat system:
+# The battleye anti-cheat system:

 offsets.
 The first thing you should know is that the game uses a popular, and quite effective anticheat software called BattleEye.
 Many top titles use Battleye including Escape from Tarkov and PUBG.
 BattleEye is not something inadequate like VAC is, so you'll have to put in some effort, be sure you can bypass it before tackling the goal of finding some rainbow six siege offsets.
 You won't be doing much hacking online if you don't/can't bypass Battleye.